-Scott Advocates PLLC (“SA”) is an international commercial law firm based in Kabul, Afghanistan, with offices in Washington, DC, serving clients globally regarding legal, compliance and commercial matters in and concerning Afghanistan.
+Scott Advocates LLP (“SA”) is an international commercial law firm based in Kabul, Afghanistan, with offices in Washington, DC, serving clients globally regarding legal, compliance and commercial matters in and concerning Afghanistan.
 We provide unique value and legal counsel capabilities to reputable international and Afghan businesses through direct knowledge and experience of Afghanistan, combined with persistent on-the-ground presence and client interface.
 SA is correspondent counsel to one of America’s most prominent national law firms (Washington, DC-based), which further provides clients with best of breed, full-spectrum legal services (combined with forward presence) in virtually any legal matter, across all business verticals.

 - Candidate is expected to adapt to the needs of our clients, including but not limited to: International Commercial litigation, Appellate, Tax, Asset Recovery, Criminal Defense, Contract Negotiation, & Dispute Resolution (Mediation, Arbitration).